 Since its detection, EAB has killed millions of ash trees and has spread into Indiana, Ohio, Illinois, Wisconsin, Iowa and other states.
-Discovered in Illinois in 2006, EAB has since spread throughout northeast Illinois into the nearby towns of Geneva, Batavia, North Aurora and Naperville as well as other locations in and around LaSalle and Bloomington.
+Discovered in Illinois in 2006, EAB has since spread throughout northeast Illinois into the nearby towns of Geneva, Batavia, North Aurora and Naperville as well as other locations statewide.

-The City’s response to EAB now that is has been discovered in Aurora:
+The City’s response to EAB since it has been discovered in Aurora:

-- Aurora has adopted a selective ash tree removal strategy on city-owned property as a management plan to help mitigate and control the spread of EAB.
-Selective ash tree removal has been the preferred strategy used by the majority of communities with confirmed EAB infestation.
-Ash trees located near confirmed sites that exhibit positive signs of EAB infestation –i.e. sprouting near base of tree, woodpecker holes - will be removed.
-At this time, the City will not be removing healthy looking ash trees.
+Aurora has adopted a two-part ash tree removal strategy on city-owned property as a management plan to help mitigate and control the spread of EAB.
+Ash tree removal has been the preferred strategy used by the majority of communities with confirmed EAB infestation.

 Insecticide Options for treating Ash Trees